 Removal.-At Home.
+We can now be found at our, new RELIGIO-PHILOSOPHICAL PUBLISHING HOUSE, two blocks south and in plain view from the south and east fronts of the new Postoffice and Customhouse building.
+It being three stories higher than any building near it, and surmounted with a flagstaff, can be designated anywhere on Dearborn street, from South Water to Twenty-Second streets.
+The building stands lust south of Harrison street, and fronts east on Dearborn street and west on Fourth Avenue.
+All letters should be addressed RELIGIO-

-We can now be found at our new RELIGIO.
-PHILOSOPHICAL PUBLISHING HOUSE, two blocks south and in plain view from the south and east fronts of the new Postoffice and Customhouse building.
-It being three stories higher than any building near it; and surmounted with a flagstaff, can be designated anywhere on Dearborn street, from South Water to Twenty-Second streets.
-The building stands just south of Harrison street, and fronts east on Dearborn street and west on Fourth Avenue.
-All letters should be addressed Religio.
-PHILOSOPEICAL PUBLISHING HOUSE, CHICAGO,
+PHILOSOPHICAL PUBLISHING HOUSE, CHACAGO,